prettydiff/share-file-systems/documentation/linuxVM.md

 ## Hostname
 On a relatively clean Linux box there are only two places that need updating to change the hostname.

-1. `vim /etc/hosts` - modify the existing hostname
+1. `sudo vim /etc/hosts` - modify the existing hostname
 2. `sudo hostnamectl set-hostname myNewName` - set the new hostname

 ## Adapters